 An ICSST certificate attests to the completion of a substantial and coherent program of learning, involving 12 to 24 credits in a given area of study, without completion of all the requirements for a degree program.
-A certificate program allows some students to finish a discrete program of learning and obtain a credential for it.
-Other students may use a certificate program as a way of "testing the waters" prior to and/or en route to completion of a degree program.
+A certificate program allows students to finish a discrete program of learning and obtain a credential for it.
+Other students may use a certificate program to "test the waters" prior to and/or en route to completion of a degree program.
 A certificate can be earned concurrently with a degree.
-ICSST offers the following seven certificate programs:
+ICSST offers the following five certificate programs: